Germany

 Legally, VAT is an annual tax.
 Each taxpayer must, as a general rule, file an annual return for each calendar year, regardless of the actual accounting date for the business.
 If the sum total of the annual return does not agree with the total of the monthly or quarterly returns, the tax office can generally be expected to ask for a detailed explanation.

-With effect from 1 July 2021, the previous 'Mini-One-Stop-Shop' for telecommunication services, broadcasting services, and electronically supplied services by taxable persons established abroad (e.g. to private individuals) was replaced by a 'One-Stop-Shop' (OSS) taxation procedure.
-This procedure, which generally allows for a single registration in the European Union for the supplies covered by the OSS, is applicable to certain distance sales and to cross-border services from taxable persons to certain customers including, but not limited to, private individuals.
-In addition, an 'Import-One-Stop-Shop' procedure was implemented with respect to specific distance sales where the goods are shipped from a country outside the European Union (e.g. to a private individual in the European Union).
+The so-called 'One-Stop-Shop' (OSS) taxation procedure generally allows for a single registration in the European Union for the supplies covered by the OSS.
+It is applicable to certain distance sales and to cross-border services from taxable persons to certain customers including, but not limited to, private individuals.
+In addition, an 'Import-One-Stop-Shop' procedure is generally available with respect to specific distance sales where the goods are shipped from a country outside the European Uni, for example, to a private individual in the European Union.
 If OSS procedures are applied, different rules for VAT returns are applicable.

 There are additional reporting obligations in certain cases, particularly in cases of cross-border intra-EU supplies of goods and services to other taxable persons.

-The Growth Opportunities Act (Wachstumschancengesetz) of 27 March 2024 introduced mandatory electronic invoicing for supplies of goods and services between taxable persons (B2B) established in Germany (in the case of local establishment via a fixed establishment: provided that establishment is involved in the respective supply).
+The Growth Opportunities Act (Wachstumschancengesetz) of 27 March 2024 introduced mandatory electronic invoicing for supplies of goods and services between taxable persons (B2B) established in Germany (in the case of a local establishment via a fixed base: provided that establishment is involved in the respective supply).
 The electronic invoice must be issued, transmitted, and received in a specific structured electronic format and also enable electronic processing.
 The law contains various transitional provisions starting 1 January 2025.
 The general transition period is two years (up to and including 2026), and the transition period for small entrepreneurs with a total turnover of up to EUR 800,000 in the previous calendar year is three years (up to and including 2027).
 Another transition period of three years relates to the transmission of e-invoices in other formats if transmitted by means of electronic data interchange (EDI).
-Please note that the wording of the above transitional periods suggests that obligatory receipt of the above e-invoices is not covered, which means that in the above mentioned domestic B2B cases such receipt must be ensured already from 2025.
+Please note that the transitional provisions merely refer to the issuing of e-invoices while the receipt of e-invoices is obligatory domestic B2B cases already from 2025.
 In cases not subject to obligatory e-invoicing, any e-invoicing (including but not limited to e-invoicing in the above format) is subject to approval of the recipient.

 Customs duties